 **Warning: gore, blood, overall bizarreness**

-I am kicking off 2022 with a gothic horror.
-In October The Death of Jane Lawrence was recommended to me by a fellow book lover on twitter.
-I loved the cover so much I wanted a hard copy.
-I waited and waited and waited, until finally I got it 50% off during Barnes and Noble’s 50% hardcover sale in December.
+I am kicking off 2022 with gothic horror.
+In October The Death of Jane Lawrence was recommended to me by a fellow book lover on Twitter.
+I loved the cover so much that I wanted a hard copy.
+I waited and waited and waited, until finally, I got it 50% off during Barnes and Noble’s 50% hardcover sale in December.
 It was worth the wait.

 Set in a dark-mirror version of post-war England, Caitlin Starling crafts a new kind of gothic horror from the bones of the beloved canon.
 This Crimson Peak-inspired story assembles, then upends, every expectation set in place by Shirley Jackson and Rebecca, and will leave readers shaken, desperate to begin again as soon as they are finished.

 The Death of Jane Lawrence was my first read of 2022.
 I do not think I could have picked a better one.
 Starling crafted a story that is a fantastic gothic perfection.
 I had hoped from the first few pages that the story would take a turn to insanity, but I had no idea what I was in for.

 Jane proposes a deal of marriage to Dr. Augustine Lawrence.
 After some pressuring, he accepts.
 There are some conditions, 1) Jane may never stay the night at Augustine’s family estate, 2) no intentions of love, 3) this is a business agreement.
 Jane and Augustine both have their quirks, but I was shipping their strange arrangement from page one.

 Most marriages, arranged or not, are begun knowing next to nothing about your spouse.